Mohammadjamiu/tahugo_updated/content/financial-stuffs/how-does-monetary-policy-affect-inflation.md

 ---
 title: How does Monetary Policy Affect Inflation?
 An Easy to Grasp Explanation
-slug: How does monetary policy affect inflation?
+slug: how does monetary policy affect inflation
 postdate: June 6, 2023
 description: " Monetary policy influences inflation by regulating the money supply and interest rates.
 When central banks adjust these factors, it impacts